karfaoui/brent-dekker-method/README.md

 # brent-dekker-method
 ### Brent's method root-finding algorithm (minimization without derivatives)
-Brent’s method [1], which is due to Richard Brent [2] approximately solving f(x) = 0, where f is a continous function: R → R.
+Brent’s method [1], which is due to Richard Brent [2] approximately solves f(x) = 0, where f is a continous function: R → R.
 This algorithm is an extension of an earlier one by Theodorus Dekker [3]  (this algorithm is also called the brent-dekker-method).
 Why is this useful?
 There are two basic reasons:

 1. Root-finding algorithms allow solving any equation defined by continuous functions.
 Solving an equation f(x) = g(x) can be rewritten as a root finding problem h(x) = 0 where h(x) = f(x) - g(x).